yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Yhcr-Practitioner-intro.md

 2. **Telecom** - It is very useful to provide a contact phone number and/or email if at all possible – to enable further enquiries about any information seen.
 However caution is needed, as these contact details may be widely seen throughout the region.
 Only work details suitable for receiving external enquires should be included.
 Specifically home phone numbers should not be shared.
 3. **Gender** - May be provided if known, but is not essential
 4. **Communication preferences** - A Care Connect extension containing several fields for details about preferred languages and other modes of communication.
 Optional, as in general it is assumed that the employing organisation will make any necessary provisions and so largely not relevant for regional sharing.
 (Note that CareConnect have defined an extension to be used in preference to the standard FHIR field)
-5. **Qualifications** - May be useful if known, but not essential for regional sharing.
-(Envisaged that it will often not be easy to include)

 ### **Discouraged or Removed fields**